WebAssembly/component-model/design/mvp/Explainer.md

 first two parameters) and reallocate.
 If the Canonical ABI needs `realloc`, validation requires this option to be present (there is no default).

-The `(post-return ...)` option may only be present in `canon lift` and specifies a core function to be called with the original return values after they have finished being read, allowing memory to be deallocated and destructors called.
+The `(post-return ...)` option may only be present in `canon lift` when `async` is not present and specifies a core function to be called with the original return values after they have finished being read, allowing memory to be deallocated and destructors called.
 This immediate is always optional but, if present, is validated to have parameters matching the callee's return type and empty results.

 🔀 The `async` option specifies that the component wants to make (for imports) or support (for exports) multiple concurrent (asynchronous) calls.
 This option can be applied to any component-level function type and changes the derived Canonical ABI significantly.
 See the [async explainer](Async.md) for more details.
-When a function signature contains a `future` or `stream`, validation requires the `async` option to be set (since a synchronous call to a function using these types is highly likely to deadlock).
+When a function signature contains a `future` or `stream`, validation of `canon lower` requires the `async` option to be set (since a synchronous call to a function using these types is highly likely to deadlock).

 🔀 The `(callback ...)` option may only be present in `canon lift` when the `async` option has also been set and specifies a core function that is